 New cases are listed on the register of current cases.

 Search the list of decisions to see how judges made decisions in previous cases.

 Legislation and rules

-Schedule 6 sets out what decisions can be appealed or reviewed.
+The Charities (Protection and Social Investment) Act 2016 sets out what decisions can be appealed or reviewed.

 You can read more detailed rules on how your appeal will be handled in the General Regulatory Chamber procedure rules.